pocomane/brewed-in-the-apocalypse/bita.md

 will bring colors to the game.

-__Face the uncertain__ - When a protagonist takes an action that risks failure or complications, there is no other more specific move, the following steps are performed
+__Face the uncertain__ - When a protagonist takes an action that risks failure or complications and there is no other more specific move, the following steps are performed:

 1. The scenarist decides if the roll can be skipped.
 2. The protagonist rolls the dice with the right modifier.
 3. The scenarist tells the consequences.

-When this move is called from other ones, the last step is a bit modified to account for the outcome text in the other move.
+When this move is recalled from other ones, the last step is a bit modified to account for the outcome text in the other move.
 We will see it soon.

 ```